ARISGames/jsEditor/README.md

 ------------

 Text sourced by running `xgettext.pl` (BSD version on OSX) to get .po files of templates.
 Edited with `poedit` or similar.
 Then `po2json` from https://github.com/mikeedwards/po2json converts them to json with `jed` mode enabled.

+---

+_This project is licensed under the terms of the MIT license._